-Transport Scotland was assessed under the Scottish Government's Procurement and Commercial Improvement Programme in February 2019; a programme designed to evaluate the performance of public sector organisations' procurement activity.
-This independent assessment confirmed that Transport Scotland's procurement capability was in the highest performance band, with a score of 92%.
+The Scottish Government's Procurement and Commercial Improvement Programme was most recently undertaken in 2019.
+This programme is designed to evaluate the performance of public sector organisations' procurement activity and the assessment confirmed that Transport Scotland's procurement capability was in the highest performance band, with a score of 92%.